joeavanzato/RetrievIR/README.md

 ### Requirements

-* WMI - Used for launching processes / retrieving data from remote hosts.
+* WMI - Used for launching processes / querying data on remote hosts.
 * Local Admin Privileges - Required for using WMI remotely, mapping drives, etc.
-* SMB - Used for transferring data from remote hosts (Access via Drive Mapping such as \\TARGET\\C$\).
+* SMB - Used for transferring data from remote hosts (Access via Drive Mapping such as \\\TARGET\C$\).
 * VSS/ShadowCopies for targeting locked system files - otherwise these will be inaccessible.

 ### References